henriquebarrosx/TerminalCommands/README.md

 ### Simple Shell Comands

-> This file teach basics commands that can use in Terminal.
+> This file teach basics commands that can be used in Terminal.
 > Terminal, or Shell, is one form of communication between users and system operational to execute some tasks instead of use graphics interface.

 ### Shell To Management

-> Here contains examples of commands to manager process, how: list, kill, detail
+> Here contains examples of commands to manager process, how list, kill, detail process.

 ### Packages Scripts

-> To finish, we've a file .sh shell-script folder that execute a script's list used to:
+> To finish, we've a file .sh in shell-script's folder that execute a script's list used to:

 - Update packages.
 - Install packages.